-When this balance is disrupted by the gene mutations, characteristic hamartomas may grow in various locations around the body such as the brain, skin, kidney, liver, lungs and heart, affecting the function of these organs.
+When this balance is disrupted by the gene mutations, characteristic hamartomas may grow in various locations around the body such as the brain, skin, kidney, liver, lungs, and heart, affecting the function of these organs.

-TSC1 and TSC2 Gene Mutations
+TSC1 and TSC2 gene mutations

-Hamartin and Tuberin Protein
+Hamartin and tuberin proteins

 Hamartin and tuberin are thought to play a role in a complex that controls cell growth and division in the body.
-To date, the exact mechanism of pathology that leads to unregulated cell growth and the appearance of tumors is not known, although it is thought to be due to changes in signaling of mTOR.
-Thus the proteins hamartin and tuberin are considered to modulate gene transcription and suppress tumor growth.
+To date, the exact mechanism of pathology that leads to unregulated cell growth and the appearance of tumors is not known, although it is thought to be due to changes in the signaling of mTOR.
+Thus, the proteins hamartin and tuberin are considered to modulate gene transcription and suppress tumor growth.

 The 2-hit model of tumorigenesis by Knudson specifies that the formation of the tumor requires a second mutation and a loss of heterozygosity (LOH).
 This suggestion follows from the presence of LOH in several hamartomas around the body in people with tuberous sclerosis.

-Affected Areas and Organs
+Affected areas and organs

 Tumors of the brain are most commonly associated with tuberous sclerosis and often cause seizures or developmental delays in affected individuals.
 In general, multiple tumors or those that are larger in size cause the most significant problems.